nanoframework/nanoFramework.Device.Bluetooth/README.md

     }
 ```
 The properties **UserDescription** or **PresentationFormats** will automatically retrieve the descriptors
 from the device.
-Any further calls to get descriptors will come from a local cached.
+Any further calls to get descriptors will come from a local cache.

 ## Reading and Writing attribute values